Stationary completeness: the $N$-body short-range case: Yafaev type constructions

 \subsection{Geometric considerations for $a_0=a_{\max}$}

 {subsec: Geometric considerations for a0=a{max}} Throughout this subsection we consider the case $a_0=a_{\max}$ only.
 For this example the functions $m_a$ from Lemma \ref{lemma:ma1} and $m_{a_0}$ from Lemma \ref{lemma:m1} are smooth on $\bX\setminus{0}$.
 We can introduce smooth modifications by multiplying them by a suitable factor, say specifically by the factor $\chi_+(2|x|)$.
 We adapt these modifications and will use (slightly abusively) the same notation $m_a$ and $m_{a_0}$ for the smoothed out versions.
-In either case we may then consider the first order operators $M_a$ from \eqref{eq:M_a0} realized as self-adjoint operators.
-To see how they can be used we need first to consider various conical subsets of $\mathbf X\setminus{0}$ (recalling the basic example \eqref{eq:collPla1}).
+We may then consider the corresponding first order operators $M_a$ and $M_{a_0}$ from \eqref{eq:M_a0} realized as self-adjoint operators.
+In our application, given in Section \ref{sec::A partition of unity}, these operators will be used to construct a suitable phase-space partition of unity.
+In the present subsection we provide technical details on how to control their commutator with the Hamiltonian $H$.